Insider Tips for Buying a New Home

 2. Know the Difference Between Pre-Qualified and Pre-Approved

-Pre-qualification is often the first official step in buying a new home and can sometimes be a requirement to complete before a real estate agent will agree to work with you.
-The pre-qualification number isn't a formal commitment to lend a certain amount, especially if there's no formal application.
+Pre-qualification, or conditional approval, is often the first official step in buying a new home and can sometimes be a requirement to complete before a real estate agent will agree to work with you.
+The pre-qualification isn't a formal commitment to lend a certain amount, especially if there's no formal application.
 It's more of a snapshot of your finances that gives you a better idea of what kind of mortgage is within your reach.
-Keep in mind that, although the information in the pre-qualification letter will only include the information that you've shared with your lender, this is an important factor.
+Keep in mind that the information in the pre-qualification letter will only include the information that you've shared with your lender.
 It's often beneficial to use a calculator to help plan your budget and finances for your pending pre-qualification.

 Preapprovals involve a more complex process than pre-qualification and are based on verified information.
 The lender will run a full credit and financial analysis, including work history, tax returns, debt repayment history, savings, and other assets.